flywheel-io/gears/spec/readme.md

 }
 ```

-There are a few restrictions on field length and format; if you are familiar with [JSON schema](http://json-schema.org) you can look at our manifest schema [here](manifest.schema.json).

 ### Manifest inputs

+Each key of `inputs` specifies an input to the gear.
+At this point, the inputs are always files and the `"base": "file"` is part of the specification.

-Each key of `inputs` specifies a file that the gear will consume.
-Each should specify `"base": "file"`, then add any further JSON schema constraints as you see fit.
-These will be matched against our [file data model](https://github.com/scitran/core/wiki/Data-Model,-v2#file-subdocument-only).
-The constraints are an advanced feature, so feel free to leave this off until you want to pursue it.
+Further constraints are an advanced feature, so feel free to leave this off until you want to pursue it.
 When present, they will be used to guide the user to give them hints as to which files are probably the right choice.
+In the example above we add a constraint describing the `type` of file.
+File types will be matched against our [file data model](https://github.com/scitran/core/wiki/Data-Model,-v2#file-subdocument-only).

 The example has named one input, called "dicom", and requests that the file's type be dicom.